 When you've seen a tv episode for the eighteenth time, you tend to start noticing details you never saw before.
 In my case, and this became more obvious when I started watching the show on a huge screen TV set with modern Hi-Def resolution, I started noticing that all the TVs and radios on The Dick Van Dyke Show were Magnavox products.
-I wasn't around at the time that the DVD show was first broadcast so I don't know if they had some kind of sponsorship tie-in.
-But the Petries always had Magnavox radios in their kitchen.
-And while the TV sets at home are harder to identify because they're almost always seen from the rear, the one in the writer's room was seen from the front and easily identifiable.
+I wasn't around at the time that the DVD show was first broadcast so I don't know if they had some kind of sponsorship tie-in, but the Petries always had Magnavox radios in their kitchen.
+And while the TV sets at home are harder to identify because they're almost always seen from the rear, the one in the writer's room was seen from the front and was easily identifiable.

 A note: I'm only doing this for the sets that are regularly seen on camera.
 I'm not going to attempt to identify anything that shows up only once or twice.